 Travel will be by charter bus.
 Overnight accommodation each night is by tent (student provided).
 In cases of weather related emergencies, alternative accommodations in motels may be sought at extra cost (below).
 Provisions for meals will be the obligation for each participant.
-With the exception of the first day, there will be daily stops for grocery supplies.
+With the exception of the first day, we will attempt to make daily stops for grocery supplies.

 Projected expenses per participant (excluding tuition) (this is an estimate and is subject to change):

-Enrollment is limited to 35 students on a "first pay, first served" basis.For further information, please contact Dr. Bernhardt Saini-Eidukat, NDSU Geosciences Department (701 231 8785), email: firstname.lastname@example.org
+Enrollment is limited to 35 students on a "first pay, first served" basis.For further information, please contact Dr. Bernhardt Saini-Eidukat, NDSU Department of Geosciences (701 231 8785), email: firstname.lastname@example.org

 1. Register for Geology 301.

 2. Pay the non refundable deposit of $100.
-This ensures your place on the trip and may not be transferred to anyone else without prior approval of instructor.
+Make out a check to "NDSU Dept. of Geosciences" and deposit with Mrs. Phyllis Murray in Stevens Hall 218.
+This ensures your place on the trip and may not be transferred to anyone else without prior approval of the instructor.

 3. All students must have a valid passport or passcard (and international students must have an approved Canadian visa) to participate in the trip.